-In January of 2014, Brucemore began a three-phase restoration project of the 1929 Skinner player pipe organ that is expected to be complete in 2018.
-The ongoing care of Opus 754 is a priority for Brucemore.
+The ongoing care of Opus 754 has been a priority for Brucemore.
 Conservator Jeff Weiler was hired to preserve this rare and remarkable instrument that is an essential part of the site’s history and fundamental to the visitors' experience.

 In 2013, Weiler conducted a survey of the instrument, documenting the current condition of the organ and providing recommendations for future work.
 The survey revealed the organ was long overdue for a full restoration.
 Pipe organs should be restored every 50 to 60 years, and for Opus 754 to have survived 84 years without restoration is a testament to the craftsmanship.

 - Phase I: Restore the three-horsepower motor, direct current generator, blower room reservoir, player system relay, and pedal relay

 - Phase II: Remove and clean all 715 pipes

 - Phase III: Restore the organ console and player system in the Great Hall